-A Day in the Life: Project Manager for Interior Design Firm was originally published on Vault.
+A Day in the Life: Project Manager for Interior Design Firm was originally published on Firsthand.

 9:00 AM: Arrive at office.
 Review messages from clients and vendors.
 Check schedule for meetings and top priorities.
 Sort through paperwork and yesterday’s mail.